If this is your first time seeking at Ayahuasca Recipe, we’ve got a lot of content about ayahuasca for you.

 And, our latest project, compiling the latest research for the best THC Detox.

 If you are fortunate enough to be traveling to South America, AyahuascaRecipe.org is currently building a directory of reputable ayahuasceros and ayahuasca retreat centers throughout the world.
-If you would like to review a retreat center or you are associated with a retreat center and would like to have your facility considered for inclusion in our directory, please send an inquiry via the form available here, Contact Us.
+If you would like to review a retreat center or you are associated with a retreat center and would like to have your facility considered for inclusion in our directory, please send an inquiry via the form available on the Contact Us page.

 If you are seeking to build a relationship with the ayahuasca vine, there are numerous online sources where you can buy ayahuasca ingredients.